 The Land Use Framework Plan identifies the two parcels of the site as For-Sale Residential and Small-Scale Office.
 The For-Sale Residential category along Dunwoody Village Parkway is characterized as being for-sale products, at 10 to 12 units per acre maximum, 2 to 3 stories with private garages that are age-targeted at empty nesters, have large units (greater than 2,000 sq. ft.) of high-quality design and materials, and preserve existing buffers.
-The DVMP divides the Village into two sub-areas: the Village Core area and Village Transition areas.
 The subject property is located in the Village Transition Area, which prioritizes the enhancement of buffers surrounding single-family neighborhoods adjacent to the more intense districts.